tonybayley/log_ec/README.md

 ### log_on( void )

-If logging has been disabled by calling `log_off()`, it can be enabled again by calling `log_on()`.
+If logging has previously been disabled by calling `log_off()`, it can be enabled again by calling `log_on()`.

 ### log_set_timestamp_func( tLog_timestampFn timestampFn )

-A function that generates timestamps may be set by calling `log_set_timestamp_func()`, with the parameter `timestampFn` set to the timestamp function pointer.
-The timestamp function returns unsigned integer values (uint32_t).
-The units are user-defined, but are typically set to elapsed milliseconds since boot-time.
-For example, the following code-snippet shows how to configure timestamps in units of milliseconds on a FreeRTOS based system:
+Configure a function to generate timestamps by calling `log_set_timestamp_func()`.
+The timestamp function shall return unsigned integer values (uint32_t).
+The time units are user-defined.
+As an example, the following code-snippet shows how to configure timestamps in units of milliseconds on a FreeRTOS based system:

 ```c
 #include "log_ec.h"